IIIF/training/iiif-5-day-workshop/day-two/2-activity-group-manifest.md

-## Activity: Building/modifying a sample manifest
+## Building/modifying a sample manifest

 The concepts of the Presentataion API can be difficult to grasp until we actually start building a manifest.